desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The _registered reaction value params_ type contains all the parameters related to reactions that use a [registered reaction value](#registered-reaction-value).

 ### Enabled
-This parameter tells if registered reactions are enabled or not.
+Tells whether [registered reaction value](#registered-reaction-value) reactions are supported within the subspace.

 ## Free Text Value Params
 The parameters of free text value based reactions.